ballerina-platform/ballerina-distribution/examples/graphql-hello-world/graphql_hello_world.md

 # GraphQL service - Hello world

 A GraphQL service in Ballerina represents a GraphQL schema.
-Each resource function of the `graphql:Service` with the `get` accessor represents a resolver function in the root `Query` type.
-The return type of each resource function will be the type of each field represented by the resource function.
+Each resource method of the `graphql:Service` with the `get` accessor represents a resolver function in the root `Query` type.
+The return type of each resource method will be the type of each field represented by the resource method.

 This example shows a GraphQL endpoint that has a field named `greeting` in the root `Query` type which is of type `String!`.